 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.
 The whole UMW unit and its circles offer monthly programs of education, service and advocacy.

 Alive Now Magazine seeks to nourish people who are hungry for a sacred way of living through daily reflections and spiritual tools.
 Readers find it prayerful, practical and powerful.
-The editor is Rev. Beth Richardson, a member of First UMC.
+The editor is Rev. Beth Richardson, a member of FUMC Boulder.
 Find more information and subscribe at